akeneo/pim-docs/onboarder/synchronization/index.rst

 Synchronization
 ===============

-Push catalog structure to the retailer Onboarder
+Push catalog structure to the middleware
 ------------------------------------------------

-To work, the retailer Onboarder needs some data from the PIM and you will have to push them once your installation will be done.
+To work, the middleware needs some data from the PIM and you will have to push them once your installation will be done.

 Data synchronized are: attribute groups, attributes, attribute option, and families.